decorating your truck

 Check out chrome headlight rings and mud flap holders (or brackets).

-Bug screens for truck grills come with various themes ranging from the brand name of the truck to national flags (like the one shown at right).
+Bug screens or bug shields for truck grills come with various themes ranging from the brand name of the truck to national flags (like the one shown at right).

 To decorate your truck on the inside, you will want to make sure that nothing gets in the way of your fiance being able to do his job or his ability to see traffic and the truck's surroundings when he's driving.